Vasek Pospisil: 2022: Challenger success, back to top 100, Davis Cup winner

-Pospisil only played singles in 2022.
+Pospisil played only singles in 2022.
 He backed out of both the Australian Open and French Open.
-He only qualified for one ATP tournament which was the 2022 Dallas Open where he made the quarterfinals and lost to 3rd seed John Isner in straight sets.
+He qualified for only one ATP tournament which was the 2022 Dallas Open where he made the quarterfinals and lost to 3rd seed John Isner in straight sets.

 Despite this, he won his first Challenger title since 2019 at the 2022 Open Quimper Bretange and made the final at the 2022 Teréga Open Pau–Pyrénées losing to 7th seed Quentin Halys in straight sets.

 In late March, Pospisil suffered an elbow injury which sidelined him once again.
 He was expected to return to the tour in June.

 In September, as a lucky loser, Pospisil reached quarterfinals of Tel Aviv Open, where he lost in straight sets to No. 1 seed Novak Djokovic, who played his first official tournament since winning Wimbledon.

 In November, he won the title at the Challenger de Drummondville and finished the year ranked in the top 100.

 In November, at the 2022 Davis Cup, Pospisil teamed up with Félix Auger-Aliassime and Denis Shapovalov to give Canada its first ever Davis Cup Finals title.
 Canada defeated Australia in the finals after winning against Germany and Italy during the week in earlier knock-out rounds.

+2023–25: Retirement

+Pospisil started his 2023 season at the Adelaide International 1.
+He lost in the final round of qualifying to Roman Safiullin.
+In doubles, he partnered with his friend, Novak Djokovic.
+They lost in the first round to Tomislav Brkić and Gonzalo Escobar in three sets.
+At the Adelaide International 2, he was defeated in the first round of qualifying by Kwon Soon-woo, who would end up winning the tournament.
+At the Australian Open, he lost in the first round to sixth seed, world No. 7, and compatriot, Félix Auger-Aliassime, in four sets.

+Seeded third and defending champion at the 2023 Open Quimper Bretagne, Pospisil lost in the first round to Gijs Brouwer.
+His ranking fell from 99 to outside the Top 100 at 113.
+Seeded third at the 2022 Koblenz Open, he reached the final where he was defeated by second seed Roman Safiullin.
+As the top seed at the 2023 Challenger La Manche, he lost in the first round to Mats Moraing.

+On 16 February 2023, Pospisil announced that he would be out of action for the next three to four months for health reasons.
+He returned in June 2023 at Wimbledon, where he lost in the first round of qualifying to the 22nd seed Felipe Meligeni Alves in straight sets.

+On 2 February 2025, following the 2025 Davis Cup tie, he announced it will be his last season.
+Pospisil played his final professional match at the Canadian Open on 27 July 2025, losing to Facundo Bagnis.